 Conclusion

-The Active Policy feature in FlowX AI provides a flexible and reliable way to manage which version of an application is running in each environment.
-It offers a clear structure for testing, deployment, and rollback, making it a vital tool for maintaining stability and consistency throughout the application’s lifecycle.
+The Active Policy feature in FlowX AI provides a flexible and reliable way to manage which version of a project is running in each environment.
+It offers a clear structure for testing, deployment, and rollback, making it a vital tool for maintaining stability and consistency throughout the project’s lifecycle.